Doodihealz/ReforgerNPC/README.md

 3. Place `Reforger.lua` inside your server's `lua_scripts/` directory.

 ### 🔧 How It Works
 When interacting with the NPC, the script lets the player select an eligible equipped item.
 The script applies up to 2 random enchantments directly to the existing item, **preserving all original item properties** including suffixes (like "of the Bear"), socketed gems, and other item characteristics.
+Enchantment costs scale with player level.
+Higher level means more costly enchantments.

 Each item has multiple enchant slots:
 - **Slot 1 and 2** are used for the random enchantments (+10 Stats, Crusader, etc.)